padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/perf_test/README.md

    test_group [-run|-list] [-db|-delete] [-prop <properties-file>] [-?]

    Displays or runs group test cases specified in the properties file.
-   A group represents a function that executes one or more Redisson IMap operations.
+   A group represents a function that executes one or more Redis data structure operations.
 This program measures average latencies and throughputs of group (or function) executions.
    The default properties file is
       ../etc/group.properties